Licensing / Motor Tax

 Trade Licences

-There are provisions for issue of trade licences for vehicles.
-They may be issued to businesses of manufacturing, dealing and distributing, repairing vehicles.
+There are provisions for the issue of trade licences for vehicles.
+They may be issued to businesses manufacturing, dealing distributing, and repairing vehicles.
 They must have the relevant liability insurance covering their business.

-A trade licence may be issued by the licensing authority to a manufacturer dealer distributor or repairer of motor vehicles and certain other prescribed businesses.
+A trade licence may be issued by the licensing authority to a manufacturer, dealer, distributor, or repairer of motor vehicles and certain other prescribed businesses.
 A fee is payable to the authority.
-There is an appeal to the District Court against refusal of a trade licence.
+There is an appeal to the District Court against the refusal of a trade licence.

-There are obligations on the holder of the licence not to exhibit, causes to be exhibited other than a vehicle temporarily in its possession.
+There are obligations on the holder of the licence not to exhibit or cause to be exhibited a trade licence other than a vehicle temporarily in its possession.
 There are special provisions in respect of fleet owners.

 Contravention of the trade licence requirements is an offence subject on summary conviction to a fine up to €2500 and or six months imprisonment or both.